Couchbase-Ecosystem/couchbase-semantic-kernel/README.md

 ## License

-Couchbase connector for Microsoft Semantic Kernel is licensed under the Apache 2.0 license.S
+Couchbase connector for Microsoft Semantic Kernel is licensed under the Apache 2.0 license.